 The potential benefits far outweigh the potential risks of regular exercise.
 Grab a friend, use social media, and register for a race to keep your motivation levels high until exercise becomes a part of your daily routine.
 Regular physical activity can improve your physical health, and also your mood and overall mental well-being.
 Maybe you’ve heard of a “runner’s high” – well, you don’t have to be a runner to experience the calming effects of exercise.
 If you want to experience these health benefits and live a longer, healthier life, now is the time to begin a fitness routine!

-- How much physical activity do adults need?
-2011; Available from: http://www.cdc.gov/physicalactivity/everyone/guidelines/adults.html.
+- Centers for Disease Control and Prevention.
+How much physical activity do adults need?. http://www.cdc.gov/physicalactivity/everyone/guidelines/adults.html.
+Updated May 2020.

 - Mohlenkamp S, Lehmann N , Breuckmann F, Brocker-Preuss M, Nassenstein K, Halle M, Budde T, Mann K, Barkhausen J, Heusch G, Jockel K, & Erbel R. Running: The risk of coronary events.
 Prevalence and prognostic relevance of coronary atherosclerosis in marathon runners.
 European Heart Journal, 2008.
 29(15): p.
 1903-1910.